qqqlab/madflight/readme.md

 `madflight/madflight.ino` is a demo program for a quadcopter, but can be easily adapted to control your plane or VTOL craft.
 The source code has extensive documentation explaning what the settings and functions do.

 The source code is tested on ESP32 and RP2040 microcontrollers with the Arduino IDE.
 It mainly uses plain Arduino functionality: Serial, Wire, and SPI.
-A custom controller dependen library is used for PWM.
+A custom controller dependent library is used for PWM.
 Therefor, it can fairly easily ported to other 32 bit microcontrollers that support the Arduino framework.
 Also porting to other build environments like PlatformIO or CMake should not be a huge effort.

 <img src="doc/img/madflight RP2040 flight controller.jpeg" title="madflight RP2040 flight controller" width="25%" /> <img src="doc/img/madflight drone.jpeg" title="madflight drone" width="19.6%" /> <img src="doc/img/madflight ESP32 flight controller.jpeg" title="madflight ESP32 flight controller" width="19.1%" />